Cosys-Lab/Cosys-AirSim/docs/steering_wheel_installation.md

 # Logitech G920 Steering Wheel Installation

-To use Logitech G920 steering wheel with AirSim follow these steps:
+To use Logitech G920 steering wheel with Cosys-AirSim follow these steps:

 1. Connect the steering wheel to the computer and wait until drivers installation complete.

 2. Install Logitech Gaming Software from [here](http://support.logitech.com/en_us/software/lgs)

-3. Before debug, you’ll have to normalize the values in AirSim code.
+3. Before debug, you’ll have to normalize the values in Cosys-AirSim code.
 Perform this changes in CarPawn.cpp (according to the current update in the git):
   In line 382, change “Val” to “1 – Val”. (the complementary value in the range [0.0,1.0]).
   In line 388, change “Val” to “5Val - 2.5” (Change the range of the given input from [0.0,1.0] to [-1.0,1.0]).
   In line 404, change “Val” to “4(1 – Val)”. (the complementary value in the range [0.0,1.0]).

-4. Debug AirSim project (while the steering wheel is connected – it’s important).
+4. Debug Cosys-AirSim project (while the steering wheel is connected – it’s important).

 5. On Unreal Editor, go to Edit->plugins->input devices and enable “Windows RawInput”.